 Police raided Kit’s house on November 20, 2015, two days after the murders.
 They collected hundreds of rounds of ammunition.
 They did not recover a single RIP round.
 The shell casing that was recovered five months later was not the right type of casing for the RIP bullet.

 Calvin also suffered blunt force trauma to his face and upper and lower extremities.
 The prosecution would insinuate, but not say directly, that whoever killed Calvin had done so in a fit of rage.
 Thus the facial trauma.
 One other thing about the facial trauma, it occurred antemortem, meaning before death.
-That also supports a beating, perhaps from the but of a gun as Doug Moore suggested.
+That also supports a beating, perhaps from the but of a gun as Alex Garcia suggested.

 But there is another explanation for what happened to Calvin Phillips.
 Rather than a beating, the evidence points to Calvin’s injuries occurring as a result of him being thrown down the cellar stairs.
 A couple of things point to this as the most likely scenario.
 First, Calvin’s blood was found on the stairs.
 There were also two items recovered in the cellar after the body was removed: a tooth and a trocar.
 Additionally, some of the injuries to Calvin were perimortem, having occurred near death.